gssi/mastitis-detection/README.md

 ## Abstract

-Mastitis is one of the most prevalent and costly diseases in dairy farming, with serious implications for animal welfare and farm sustainability.
-It causes a reduction in milk quantity and quality, resulting in financial losses for farmers and an increased risk of infection among herds.
-As prevention and monitoring become increasingly data-driven, understanding how diseases trigger and which biological indicators are most informative is crucial for supporting effective and efficient prevention strategies.
-In our work, we present a modular machine learning-based approach to detect key predictors of clinical mastitis in dairy herds.
-The main contributions are: (i) construction of a unified dataset integrating productive, reproductive, clinical, anagraphic, and time-windowed features derived from monthly records of Italian dairy herds; (ii) classification of clinical mastitis using ensemble tree-based classifiers; (iii) identification of patterns through consensus features ranking; (iv) explainability-driven feature space reduction.
-Experiments on 41,104 monthly records show consistent performance, with LightGBM achieving slightly higher scores across metrics (Accuracy = 88.3\%, Precision = 94.48\%, Recall = 81.62\%, F1-Score = 87.58\%).
-Moreover, we derive a compact feature subset which preserves predictive performance within 2\% of that obtained with the full feature space.
-Our findings suggest that ensemble tree classifiers trained on multi-source and heterogeneous biological data support reliable mastitis detection, and that explainability-driven feature selection promotes interpretability and scalable applications.
+Mastitis is one of the most prevalent and costly diseases in dairy farming, affecting animal welfare, milk quality, and farm sustainability.
+With the increasing availability of livestock data, modern methods offer promising opportunities to support disease detection and data-driven health monitoring.
+However, many predictive approaches remain difficult to interpret, limiting their usefulness for decision-making and biological understanding.
+In this work, we present a modular machine learning-based approach to detect clinical mastitis, identify key indicators of clinical mastitis, and support explainable and interpretable data-driven analyses in livestock health monitoring.
+The proposed approach integrates three main elements: (i) construction of a unified dataset integrating productive, reproductive, clinical, demographic, and time-windowed features derived from monthly records of Italian dairy herds; (ii) predictive modeling using ensemble tree-based classifiers; (iii) explainability-driven feature analysis, including consensus feature ranking across models and interaction analysis to identify a compact and interpretable subset of mastitis indicators.
+Experiments conducted on 41,104 monthly records show consistent performance across classifiers, with LightGBM achieving slightly higher scores across most evaluation metrics (accuracy = 88.3\%, precision = 94.48\%, recall = 81.62\%, F1-Score = 87.58\%).
+Supported by explainability analysis, we identify a compact feature subset that preserves predictive performance within 2\% of that obtained with the full feature space.
+These results suggest that: (i) ensemble tree-based classifiers can effectively detect clinical mastitis and (ii) the explainability-driven analysis supports the identification of a compact set of biologically meaningful indicators, allowing non-experts, researchers and domain experts to interpret or validate the most relevant indicators associated with mastitis onset.
+In addition, the reduction of the feature space supports computational advantages, as a smaller set of predictors may reduce model complexity, mitigate the risk of overfitting, and promote training efficiency.
+Together, these aspects highlight the potential of the proposed approach to support interpretable, effective, and efficient decision-support systems for precision livestock farming.